kdonnelly007/dfhack-scripts/docs/caravan.rst

 **caravan.trade**

-This overlay enables some convenent gestures and keyboard shortcuts for working with bins:
+This overlay enables some convenient gestures and keyboard shortcuts for working with bins:

 - ``Shift-Click checkbox``: Select all items inside a bin without selecting the